foo-dogsquared/freebies-hunt-api/src/list.md

 - [Professor Leonard](https://www.youtube.com/channel/UCoHhuummRZaIVX7bD4t2czg) | **(Recommended for calculus stuff, also pair this one with Eddie Woo and you got a pair of YouTube channels to teach you the high school math.)** A YouTube channel that focuses on giving topics on calculus.
 - [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) | **(Recommend it a lot!
 Dan Shiffman is not only a good instructor but a very entertaining one, too! 🤗)** A programming YouTube channel mainly hosted by [Dan Shiffman](https://shiffman.net/) that focuses on mathematical and creative coding.
 - [Vsauce](https://www.youtube.com/user/Vsauce) | **(Need to say more?)** It's a YouTube channel led by Michael Stevens that focuses on the knowledge.
 Any type of knowledge and nerd-labelled stuff, really.
-- [Wes Bos YouTube Channel](https://www.youtube.com/channel/UCoebwHSTvwalADTJhps0emA) | The YouTube channel of [Wes Bos](), a web developer well known for his free courses such as [JavaScript30](https://javascript30.com/), [CSS Grid](https://cssgrid.io/), and [What The Flexbox?!](http://flexbox.io/).
+- [Wes Bos YouTube Channel](https://www.youtube.com/channel/UCoebwHSTvwalADTJhps0emA) | The YouTube channel of [Wes Bos](https://wesbos.com/), a web developer well known for his free courses such as [JavaScript30](https://javascript30.com/), [CSS Grid](https://cssgrid.io/), and [What The Flexbox?!](http://flexbox.io/).

 ## Operating Systems
 ### Includes free operating systems of different platforms to be able to run different programs on your machine.
 (I mean you wouldn't see this site if it wasn't for those, right?) | operating-system | #91c5c1
 - [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) | **(I guess it is free now, also recommended if you want to explore Windows app marketplace.)** Includes various reasons to stay or dual-boot with a Linux distro.
-- [Arch Linux](http://archlinux.org/) | **(Not recommended for beginners.)** | A simple and elegant rolling release Linux distro for giving you the only components to make it work and letting you in full control of the customization.
+- [Arch Linux](http://archlinux.org/) | **(Not recommended for beginners.)** A simple and elegant rolling release Linux distro for giving you the only components to make it work and letting you in full control of the customization.
 If you to know the nuts and bolts of the Linux kernel, then go ahead and try this (hopefully you have all of the needed hardware compatible and has a fast enough internet connection).
 - [Fedora](https://fedoraproject.org/) | **(This is the Linux distro that I'm using right now.)** Kind of similar to Ubuntu but it is backed by [Red Hat](https://www.redhat.com/en) and it is used as a testbed for the latest features.
+Usually updates every 6 months.
 - [Linux Mint](https://www.linuxmint.com/) | **(Recommended for beginners.)**
 - [Manjaro](https://manjaro.org/) | Another one of the beginner-friendly distro.
 - [OpenSUSE](https://www.opensuse.org/) | A stable release Linux distro for accessibility.
 Available in two distinct versions: Tumbleweed and Leap.